-Further, I selected SHOWER model options of no bathroom ventilation during showering and the bathroom door being closed during showering times.
-Assuming a closed door and no ventilation during showering results in more conservative estimates of chemical exposure.
+I selected SHOWER model options of no bathroom ventilation during showering/bathing and the bathroom door being closed during showering/bathing times.
+While no specific information on these factors was identified in documents related to Ms. Amsler, in a private residence it is possible that the door would be left open while a child is bathing.
+Assuming a closed door and no ventilation during showering/bathing would likely result in conservative estimates of chemical exposure.